slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-1.md

 In the summer 2017, after graduation, my mom and I went to Finland.
 I had no idea I'd ever have the opportunity.
 I had no idea we knew relatives there.

 My electric razor—from my grandpa—had broken in the luggage.
-There, I had to borrow somebody else's related to my grandpa, who like my grandpa when he was younger, inherited some good looking hair.
+There, I had to borrow somebody else's related to my grandpa, who like me and my grandpa when he was younger, inherited some good, spikeable hair.

 ## Premonition